alanmaciel/alanmaciel-mx/_pages/about.md

 I program mostly in Ruby but I also can do some tricks on Javascript, Python, Elixir, and C/C++.

-I'm a computer programmer and a software writer, creative coder, and Scrum Master/Tech Project Manager.
+For me writing code is like telling a story, so I consider myself more a software writer than a programmer, currently I'm focused on applying AI to my daily workflow and doing creative coding.